Interim Operating and Transition Plan

 -

-a. venue requirements for the proceeding, including the availability and feasibility of conducting all or a portion of the proceedings by teleconference or videoconference;b. alternatives for providing adequate notice and an opportunity to participate in proceedings to potentially affected persons or persons seeking party status;
+a. venue requirements for the proceeding, including the availability and feasibility of conducting all or a portion of the proceedings by teleconference or videoconference;

 c. requirements for court reporters, language interpreters, audio or visual technology, or special accessibility needs;